 But most parents that are just starting their baby led weaning journey are confused by what this actually means.
 Does this mean they have to be sitting upright for a certain period of time?
 Should I set a timer to see how long?
 How “independent” are we talking here (AKA can I support them in any way)?
 What if they topple over after a couple minutes?

 These are all very valid questions.

-- Baby’s able to hold their head up straight and steady without tiring themselves
+- Hold their head up straight and steady independently, without tiring themselves

-- Baby’s able to sit at a right angle where their bum and pelvis are positioned directly under their hips
+- Sit at a right angle where their bum and pelvis are positioned directly under their hips

-- Baby can hold their torso upright and their airway is unrestricted (no reclined positioning in the high chair needed)
+- Sit with their torso upright so their airway is unrestricted (no reclined positioning in the high chair needed)

 - Have their shoulders positioned just slightly in front of the hips

-- Baby’s arms are unrestricted and free to move
+- Have their arms unrestricted and free to move

-- Baby can lean forward, and turn slightly to the left or right without major restriction
+- Be able to lean forward, and turn slightly to the left or right without major restriction

-- Baby’s feet are supported with a foot rest
+- Have feet supported with an adjustable foot rest

 Alright, now let’s break down the reasons for all this.